KalinYonts/CS396/ReadMe.txt

 ReadMe

 Name
-This Django website project is in the second phase.
+This Django website project is in the third phase.
 At present, the name displayed as the webpage is ‘Kalin Yonts’.
 When the project is fully-functioning for the intended purpose, the name will be updated accordingly.

 Description
 The website is locally hosted and is composed of Django, Python, AWS-S3, Bootstrap, HTML/CSS.
 The author wrote this program using a MacBook Pro and had previously installed the software requirements.